bcomnes/bret.io/src/jobs/netlify/README.md

 ## Product

-I worked on Neltify's Product team for a bit over a year and completed many successful user facing projects.
+I worked on Netlify's product team for a bit over a year and completed many successful user-facing projects.
 Here are just a few examples:

 ### [CLI](https://cli.netlify.com)